jarviscanada/jarvis_data_eng_derek/linux_sql/README.md

 ## Improvemetns
 + Add "delete" option in `./scripts/psql_docker.sh start|stop|delete [db_password]`\, so administrator can easily delete psql container easily.
 + The project can be more automated, so some steps can be run by one script.
-+ An usage alert can be set up and inform administrator automaticaly
++ An usage alert can be set up and inform administrator automaticaly.